Rather than demolish it, New York took an old elevated railway and transformed into an urban green space, the High Line.

 group offers technical assistance, education, and research through programs that

 make cities more livable.
-Highly readable essays, articles and a public forum
+Also includes highly readable essays, articles and a public forum

 to get visitors involved.